satyakonmsft/skype-docs/Skype/UCWA/SupportedTopologies.md

 ---
-Title: Supported topologies for Skype for Business 2015
+title: Supported topologies for Skype for Business 2015
+description: " Supported topologies presents Microsoft Unified Communications Web API 2.0 features that are available in different Skype for Business Server topologies."
 ---
 # Supported topologies
 Learn about the Microsoft Unified Communications Web API 2.0 features that are available in different Skype for Business Server topologies.